Chicana feminism: Chicana art

-Art gives Chicana women a platform to voice their unique challenges and experiences, such as artists Ester Hernandez and Judite Hernandez.
+Art gives Chicana women a platform to voice their unique challenges and experiences, such as artists Ester Hernandez and Judithe Hernandez.
 During the Chicano Movement, Chicanas used art to express their political and social resistance.
 Through different art mediums both past and contemporary, Chicana artists have continued to push the boundaries of traditional Mexican-American values.
 Chicana art utilizes many different mediums to express their views including murals, painting, photography, etc. to embody feminist themes.

 The momentum created from the Chicano Movement spurred a cultural renaissance among Chicanas and Chicanos.
 Political art was created by poets, writers, playwrights, and artists and used to defend against their oppression as second-class citizens.
 During the 1970s, Chicana feminist artists differed from their Anglo-feminist counterparts in the way they collaborated.
 Chicana feminist artists often utilized artistic collaborations and collectives that included men, while Anglo-feminist artists generally utilized women-only participants.
 Through different art mediums both past and contemporary, Chicana artists have continued to push the boundaries of traditional Mexican-American values.